 The Earth's atmosphere is a big problem, because asteroids usually move across the sky to the horizon in about a month and it's hard to see near the horizon due to the thickness of the atmosphere and the horizon glow from manmade sources.
 Most asteroids near Earth spend most of their viewable time near the horizon.
 When the Moon is out, its glare further reduces the detectability of faint asteroids by ground based telescopes, especially near the horizon.
 (Many asteroids are detected when they are near the middle of the sky, and near "full asteroid" illumination.)

 If we are to discover asteroids using a telescope above Earth's orbit where we can look in any direction at any time, 24 hours a day, we would have to budget and launch up a dedicated telescope for searching for asteroids and studying them.
-(Scheduling time on the Hubble telescope in low Earth orbit would be extremely difficult, as it's booked years in advance by very powerful interests, looking at distant objects in the universe.
-Also, its field of view is narrow, and we need wider angle views to find asteroids.)
+Popularly known telescopes in orbit are booked years in advance by very powerful interests, looking at distant objects in the universe, not asteroids.
+Also, its field of view is narrow, and we need wider angle views to find asteroids.

 With dedicated asteroid telescopes, by current methods, an electronic camera automatically scans a section of the sky at different times, separated by around 30 minutes to 2.5 hours.
 The different star fields are recorded in a computer.
 The computer compares the images for points of light which have moved.
 Normally, it requires more than two exposures to distinguish a moving object from the effects of detector noise and cosmic rays.
 It has also been said that if the asteroid is very close to Earth, it could possibly travel a long enough distance in the sky in too short an amount of time so that there would be a chance it won't be detected, as the two points of light are too far apart on successive images for the computer to see them as related.